You checked your tracking and it says “tendered for delivery.” Your package still hasn’t shown up. So what’s actually happening here?

 However, it may incur the cost of using a higher standard shipping service that does not change the last-mile carrier.

-By following the below points, you can reduce the chances;
+By following the below points, you can reduce the chances of packages with “tendered for delivery status”

 Plan in advance: